Last updated Mar. 2, 2023 by Peter Jakes

 - Arrive on time.

 A college interview won’t hurt you.
-Very often, and sometimes, good interview can make up for a bad GPA or test scores.
+Very often, and sometimes, good interviews can make up for a bad GPA or test scores.
 Interviews not only show how interested you are in a college, which can increase your chances of getting in, but they also give you an edge over other applicants who didn’t do an interview.

 Most interviews last between 30 minutes and an hour.
 Students are sometimes persuaded that a lengthy interview is a sign of a good one.